facebook/react/docs/docs/reference-react-dom-server.md

 ReactDOMServer.renderToStaticMarkup(element)
 ```

-Similar to [`renderToString`](#rendertostring), except this doesn't create extra DOM attributes such as `data-react-id`, that React uses internally.
+Similar to [`renderToString`](#rendertostring), except this doesn't create extra DOM attributes such as `data-reactid`, that React uses internally.
 This is useful if you want to use React as a simple static page generator, as stripping away the extra attributes can save lots of bytes.